 Presentation of LaCiTO

 CNRS–LaCiTO is a Paris-based department focusing on the exploration of linguistic diversity across the five continents.
 Its name LaCiTO, for Langues et Civilisations à Tradition Orale (“Languages and cultures of oral tradition”), highlights our primary interest in the lesser-known, underdocumented languages of the world, spoken by minority groups within multilingual countries.
 In many cases, these languages are threatened with extinction in the shorter or longer term, which makes their documentation all the more urgent.
-Our name also underlines our multidisciplinary approach, as we choose to analyse languages in their broader social, geographical and historical contexts.
+Through fieldwork investigation carried out among speaker communities, we strive to describe and understand languages in their broader social, geographical and historical dynamics.

 Our activities combine: